-To streamline the training of the SVM classifiers, a grid search with cross-validation was performed using the Scikit-learn [47] library, which is based on LibSVM [10].
-This process allowed us to automatically select the optimal hyperparameters (e.g., the regularization parameter and prevent overfitting, thereby ensuring a more generalized solution.
+To streamline the training of the SVM classifiers, a grid search with cross-validation was performed using the Scikit-learn [46] library, which is based on LibSVM [9].
+This process allowed us to automatically select the optimal hyperparameters (e.g., the regularization parameter and prevent overfitting, thereby ensuring a more generalized solution).
 Class imbalance, which is common in large scale KGs as well as popular benchmark datasets, was addressed by assigning weights to entities based on the distribution of positive and negative examples for each feature.
-This weighting scheme helped balance the influence of underrepresented classes in the training process.
-A held-out test set comprising 20% of the entities (with no overlap with the training set) was used to evaluate the performance of each SVM classifier.
+This Table 2